solidjs/solid/README.md

 ## Status

 Solid is mostly feature complete for its v1.0.0 release.
-The next releases will be mostly bug fixes API tweaks on the road to stability.
+The next releases will be mostly bug fixes and API tweaks on the road to stability.